greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-planning.html.md

 -   [Planning New Segment Initialization](#topic6) provides information about planning to initialize new segment hosts with `gpexpand`.
 -   [Planning Table Redistribution](#topic10) provides information about planning the data redistribution after the new segment hosts have been initialized.

-**Important:** When expanding a Greenplum Database system, you must deactivate Greenplum interconnect proxies before adding new hosts and segment instances to the system, and you must update the `gp_interconnect_proxy_addresses` parameter with the newly-added segment instances before you re-enable interconnect proxies.
+> **Important** When expanding a Greenplum Database system, you must deactivate Greenplum interconnect proxies before adding new hosts and segment instances to the system, and you must update the `gp_interconnect_proxy_addresses` parameter with the newly-added segment instances before you re-enable interconnect proxies.
 For example, these commands deactivate Greenplum interconnect proxies by setting the interconnect to the default \(`UDPIFC`\) and reloading the `postgresql.conf` file to update the Greenplum system configuration.

 ```
 gpconfig -r gp_interconnect_type